acend/container-basics-training/content/en/docs/14.0/_index.en.md

 ### Push your first image

-Let's push our "myfirstimage", we need to tag the image with the same name as the repository we've created previously:
+Let's push our "myfirstimage".
+But first we need to tag the image with the same name as the repository we've created previously:

 ```bash
 docker tag myfirstimage <docker-user>/<docker-repo>